 Crisis Advocate volunteers provide crisis intervention, advocacy, information and referrals for victims of sexual assault and domestic violence.
 Advocates answer crisis calls via agency cell phones and respond to the hospital after office hours and on weekends.
 Survivors may be of any age, gender, sexual orientation, race, etc.

-- Advocate for and assist victims in making contact with agencies and systems such as shelter, law enforcement, medical and social services.
+- Advocate for and assist victims in connecting with support services within the community including shelters, law enforcement and medical and social services.

 - Maintain confidentiality of clients.